 How does it work?

-MIPS understands that there are several companies in the market now providing this functionality, which can be integrated into existing clinical practice software.
-Broadly speaking, the software is designed to capture an audio recording of a consultation, convert it into a written transcript, and then adopt large language models to generate relevant summarised medical record.
+AI scribes capture an audio recording of a consultation, convert it to a written transcript, and then adopt large language models to generate a relevant summarised medical record.
 Once a progress note is created, users can review and correct the note before it is finalised.
-This process generates other information in the form of an audio file and a written transcription file.
-There seems to be some variation among providers as to where audio files and transcripts are stored and for how long.
+This means that clinical consultations must be verbalised, including the physical examination process and findings.

 Does MIPS support its use?

-MIPS does not endorse or recommend the use of specific productsservices, or providers.
-MIPS understands that many health service providers have already started using AI transcription software and have found it to save them time and to increase the accuracy of their medical records.
-However, in deciding whether to adopt this software into your practice, you should consider a number of factors, including the information contained within this article.
+MIPS does not endorse or recommend the use of specific products, services, or providers.
+MIPS understands that many practitioners have already started using AI scribes and have found them to save time and to increase the accuracy of their medical records.
+In deciding whether to incorporate AI scribes into your practice, you should consider the information contained within this article.

 Am I covered for the use of AI transcription software to generate medical records?

 Yes.
-Subject to the terms and conditions of your MIPS Indemnity Insurance Policy, there is no exclusion for the use of AI transcription software.
+Subject to the terms and conditions of your MIPS Indemnity Insurance Policy, there is no specific exclusion for the use of AI scribes.
 However, it is important to understand some of the medico-legal issues that can arise when using the software to minimise the risk of any claims, complaints or privacy breaches arising.

 Medico-legal issues to consider